msu-language-acquisition-lab/msu-language-acquisition-lab.github.io/pages/about.md

 ---

 The MSU Language Acquisition Lab does research into children's and adults' understanding of their first languages, especially focusing on syntax and semantics.
-The

 ## Research Opportunities for Graduate Students